---->

 explanation of his relativity theory for ordinary phenomena, as to

-how gravity works for planets and comets and how collision energy
+how gravity works for planets, moons and comets and how collision energy

 transfer between bodies works with his E=mc² (how that works